mariadhakal/COPE-Agentic-Framework/src/architectures/m2sim_scripts/README.md

 Usage: Run your executable -[flags + arguments] ELF_file [program arguments]"

-For example: python3 ./copetest.py -s setting-2 blocking 15
+For example: python3 ./copetest.py -s setting-2 cpp/blocking 15

 If you have a program and you would like it to be compiled here, use the -c flag and pass in the program file.

-For example: python3 ./copetest.py -s setting-2 -c C++ blocking.cc 15
+For example: python3 ./copetest.py -s setting-2 -c C++ cpp/blocking.cc 15

 Flags: